67 Best SEO Tips for Bloggers

-51. Categories: Always build a list of high quality keyword categories to your blog.
+Always build a list of high-quality keyword categories to your blog.
 These should be the topics that you plan on writing about most often.
 It is typically a best practice to have at least 10-25 categories on your blog.
 But not more than 30.
 If you have too many categories it actually will end up confusing Google.
 (Category examples: Investing, Retirement, Student Loans)

-52. List of Categories: Add a list of your categories to your sidebar AND your footer if possible.
-These are important internal links and you want to make sure both user and Google can find them easily.
+Add a list of your categories to your sidebar AND your footer if possible.
+These are important internal links and you want to make sure both users and Google can find them easily.

-56. H2 Tags: Every post should have at least one H2 tag, but you can have more than one.
-These are the second most important topics on your post.
+Every post should have at least one H2 tag, but you can have more than one.
+These are the second most important topics in your post.

 Internal, External, and Affiliate Links

-58. Internal Links: All of your posts should have at least 2-3 links to other posts you have written.
-But make them natural and don’t overdue it.
+All of your posts should have at least 2-3 links to other posts you have written.
+But make them natural and don’t overdo it.
 Except on your about page, where it’s natural to link through to a bunch of your posts.
-Always try to use keyword rich anchor text (the words you hyperlink).
-Linking between your posts creates more ways for readers and Google to engage with your website.
+Always try to use keyword-rich anchor text (the words you hyperlink).
+Linking your posts creates more ways for readers and Google to engage with your website.
 Here’s some more detailed advice on internal link strategies and best practices.
 You can also use SEMRush to analyze your internal links for free.

-60. Sidebar Links: Don’t overkill the links in your side bar.
+Don’t overkill the links in your sidebar.
 I typically recommend no more than 30 external and internal links in any sidebar.
-Some blogs have 100+ and to Google this can look spammy.
+Some blogs have 100+ and to Google, this can look spammy.
 Only link to the most relevant content to a website visitor.
-Keep an eye on what visitors click on using Google Analytics in-page analytics feature.
+Keep an eye on what visitors click on using Google Analytics’ in-page analytics feature.

-63. Backlink Building: Google passes authority through the links to your website.
-Because of this some bloggers try to game the system.
+Google passes authority through the links to your website.
+Because of this, some bloggers try to game the system.
 Never buy backlinks from anyone.
 I have seen too many bloggers that have gone to Fiverr or other websites and purchased backlinks or backlink building services.
-In 99% of the cases it doesn’t work and when it does, the blog ends up getting penalized for link building from low quality websites.
+In 99% of the cases, it doesn’t work and when it does, the blog ends up getting penalized for link building from low-quality websites.
 Once your website gets penalized by Google it will take a long time to recover, if your organic rankings even recover at all.
 Buying links is not worth the risk.
 Some services allow you to rent links, but I don’t recommend this either.
 Build links naturally.
-As long as you are creating high quality high value content and reaching out to other bloggers your backlinks will growth naturally.
+As long as you are creating high-quality high-value content and reaching out to other bloggers your backlinks will grow naturally.
 Google’s algorithm is insanely sophisticated – you can’t game it.

 Social Media and Other SEO Tips

-64. Social Sharing Plugins: Social proof is important for SEO, but a lot of social sharing plugins are way too slow for your blog and will cause too many errors.
+Social proof is important for SEO, but a lot of social sharing plugins are way too slow for your blog and will cause too many errors.
 I recommend that you use the Google page speed tool and if your website gets below an 80/100 then you should take a hard look at your social sharing plugins.
 The social sharing plugin I use and recommend (and is the fastest I have tested) is Easy Social Share Buttons.
-It’s worth paying for a high quality social plugin – most are inexpensive.
+It’s worth paying for a high-quality social plugin – most are inexpensive.

-65. Google Plus Integration: Very few people use Google plus (but evidently it’s popular in India?), but it’s a powerful SEO tool.
+Very few people use Google plus (but evidently it’s popular in India?), but it’s a powerful SEO tool.
 The biggest two reasons – sharing a link on Google plus creates a backlink from Google to the post and I personally find that my posts get indexed by Google faster when I share them on Google plus.
 So sign up for a free Google + business account (different than personal) for your blog and start sharing.
-Then follow Millennial Money on Google + 🙂

 Phew.
 Congratulations if you made it to the end of the 5,000+ word post!
 Remember the longer the better for SEO?
 I will continue to add to this over time.